-A rash of cramping hit the Bulldogs after that, as the team saw three running backs leave the game at any point in time, as well as McKenna have to take a seat for a series due to the problem.
+A rash of cramping hit the Bulldogs after that, as the team had three running backs leave the game at various points and McKenna had to take a seat for a series due to the problem.

-The Gray’s Creek Bears jumped on the opportunity and scored a pair of touchdowns on their next three drives to take a 28-20 lead into the fourth quarter of play.
+The Bears jumped on the opportunity and scored a pair of touchdowns on their next three drives to take a 28-20 lead into the fourth quarter of play.

 “They were up at halftime, then I don’t know if we went into coast mode, and people on that side of the ball started coming out (with cramps) and we had people who hadn’t played rolling in,” he said.

-Junior wide reciever Tim Billinger said it could have been a completely different result were it not for the cramps.
+Junior wide receiver Tim Billinger said it could have been a completely different result were it not for the cramps.

 “When we came out here in the second half, and seeing everybody going down with cramps, I believe that’s what cause us the game,” he said.

 McKenna and Billinger would hook up for a third time in the game on a 65 yard pass and catch for a touchdown to narrow it to 42-28.